stuartpittaway/diyBMSv4/README.md

 * ESP8266ControllerCircuit - [legacy] the circuit board for the legacy ESP8266 based controller

 ## Modules for Controller
-* ModuleV440 - the latest module design, recommended for both hand soldering or mass production
+* ModuleV450 - the latest module design, using ATTINY1624 chip.
+Recommended for both hand soldering or mass production
+* ModuleV440 - [legacy] the module circuit board V4.40, final board using ATTINY841 chip
 * ModuleV400 - [legacy] the module circuit board V4.00, designed for easier hand soldering (larger parts)
 * ModuleV421 - [legacy] the module circuit board V4.21, designed for mass production using JLCPCB assembly service